DISEASE/DISORDER:

 Motor function is the primary determinant of overall function.

-- While 20% of complete injuries convert to incomplete, motor recovery is often limited and does not translate into functional ambulation
+- While ~20% of complete injuries convert to incomplete, motor recovery is often limited and does not translate into functional community ambulation

 - Incomplete injuries have a better prognosis than complete injuries and recover faster.
-Approximately 50% of patients classified with ASIA B and 75% classified with ASIA C become ambulatory
+Approximately 30-50% of patients classified with AIS B and 65-75% classified with AIS C become ambulatory

 - Lower extremity motor score can help predict ambulation potential

-- Initial strength of a muscle below the level of injury at one month is predictive of muscle recovery at one year
+- Initial strength of a muscle below the level of injury at one month is predictive of muscle recovery at one year.
+Muscles with at least 1/5 strength are likely to have at least antigravity strength at one year.

 - Intramedullary hemorrhage and edema on MRI portend poorer recovery and function